adaptogens

 2. Ashwagandha, for the stress that builds by 3 pm

 Ashwagandha is the adaptogen with the strongest evidence for the thing desk workers feel most: stress that quietly climbs across the day.
 In a 24-week randomised, placebo-controlled trial, a standardised root extract (300mg twice daily) cut serum cortisol by about 36% and lowered perceived-stress scores by roughly 27% (Journal of Medicine and Life, 2025).
 Cortisol is the hormone that keeps you keyed up long after the meeting ended.
 Bring it down, and the wired feeling softens.
 It helps most when stress shows up as a racing evening and broken sleep.
-Look for a standardised root extract, 300 to 600mg per day, with the larger dose at night.
+Look for a standardised root extract, 300 to 600mg per day, with the larger dose at night, for eight to twelve weeks, then a break; longer only under a doctor's oversight.
 Ancient Nutra's Ashwagandha Extract uses a standardised root.
+Check with a doctor first if you have a thyroid condition, take sedatives or immunosuppressants, or are pregnant or breastfeeding; ashwagandha has been linked to rare cases of liver injury, onset typically 2 to 12 weeks in (NIH LiverTox), so stop and see a doctor for yellowing of the eyes or skin, itching, dark urine, persistent nausea, or unusual tiredness.

 3. Ginkgo biloba, for mental circulation